Pack150/Pack150.github.io/_home_page/index1.md

 * Webelos, Fourth Grade
 * Arrow of Light, Fifth Grade

-Adventures are awarded at our monthly Pack meetings to recognize their hard work.
-Their new ranks are awarded at our end-of-year picnic in June.
+Adventures are awarded at our monthly Pack meetings.
+New ranks are awarded at our end-of-year picnic in June.